-Deputy kills man near casino; state investigating
+State investigates after deputy shoots man outside

 GREENVILLE, Miss.
-(AP) - Authorities are investigating the death of an Arkansas man who was fatally shot by a deputy near a Mississippi Delta casino.
+(AP) - The Mississippi Bureau of Investigation is examining the shooting death of an Arkansas man at a Mississippi Delta casino.

 Washington County Deputy Coroner Charles Bell says 31-year-old Joshua Worth of Junction City, Arkansas, died around 2 a.m.
 Tuesday at Harlow’s Casino in Greenville.